-(b) Managing Director & CEO, and Group Executive Performance
+b Managing Director & CEO, and Group Executive Committee Performance

-The Managing Director & CEO, and the Group Executive Committees have written agreements with the Company setting out their employment terms, including remuneration and performance requirements.
-The Board is responsible for monitoring Management's performance and implementation of the Company's strategy.
+The Managing Director & CEO and the members of the Group Executive Committee have written agreements with the Company setting out their employment terms, including remuneration and performance requirements.
+The Board is responsible for monitoring management's performance and implementation of the Company's strategy.

-The Board conducts a performance review of the Managing Director $\vartheta$ CEO each year.
+The Board conducts a performance review of the Managing Director & CEO each year.